 Is It Sukkot Yet? by Chris Barash, illustrated by Alessandra Psacharopulo

-Fall is here with pumpkins, gourds, and colorful leaves which means that Sukkot is on its way, too.
-Sukkot celebrates the fall harvest and remembers when the children of Israel spent 40 years wandering in the desert.
+Fall is here with pumpkins, gourds, and colorful leaves, which means that Sukkot is on its way, too.
+Sukkot is the high holiday thatcelebrates the fall harvest and remembers when the children of Israel spent 40 years wandering in the desert.

 Sukkot Is Coming! by Tracy Newman, illustrated by Viviana Garofoli

 Learn about the traditions of the fall holiday of Sukkot in this simple book that repeats the refrain, “Sukkot is coming!”

 The Very Crowded Sukkah by Leslie Kimmelman

 Everyone in the family is busy getting sukkah ready but when a storm comes, who will the hut shelter?
 The neighborhood animals!